hermanwongkm/AlgoPratice/readme.md

 Common String methods
 1. If you need to do anagrams for strings, sort the string and store it in the hashmap.
+2. Replace and remove: replace all As with Ds and all delete all Bs.
+The idea is count the required space, which is array + 2As and delete all the Bs.
+This is done first by a forward iteration, Then we do a backwards iteration.
+Filling up the array backwards.
+3. Reverse a string: The solution is to first, reverse the entire string.
+So now.
+What is messed up is that each word is individually reversed.
+However, each word has the correct length.
+So now you just have to reverse individual words.
 ---

 Question 1